dunfred/GTTI-Tracker/README.md

 ## Usage

 1. Click on the extension icon in the Chrome toolbar to open the popup.
-2. Click the "Start Tracking" button.
+2. Click the "Start Tracking" button. ( `Always click this before submitting any prompt you want to track to Gemini`).
 3. Submit a prompt on the target webpage.
 4. The timer will start, and the popup will display the current time taken.
 5. When the specified text appears in a response container, the timer will automatically stop.